Category Archives: Science

 Vegan Unplugged: A Pantry Cuisine Cookbook and Survival Guide, by Jon Robertson: While I just wrote that I won’t become vegan, what intrigued me about this book was its niche — a book specifically written with the question of how to survive if the power goes out for a long time.
 The book explains how to create a pantry full of goods for the recipes it provides.
 There are about 17 recipes requiring no cooking at all.
 Different methods of creating heat (wood, gas stove, sterno) are discussed.
 There’s also a five-day meal plan for vegans who might drive somewhere; they can bring their own food to the in-law’s (for camping this is good as well).
 (I once dated a vegan and we had the hardest time finding places he could and would eat.)
 Most of the recipes sound delicious and are ones I’d make anyhow.

 The other day I roasted a whole chicken.
 I noticed something in my reaction while preparing and later eating it.
 As I took it out of the wrapper, for the first time it felt a little weird to be handling flesh.
 Not quite obscene, but a little foreign.
-Claire asked what it was, and I said it was a chicken.
+Bean asked what it was, and I said it was a chicken.
 She pointed to the wings and inquired of them; after I answered she laughed and said, “Food with wings!
 That’s silly!”
-(Claire is almost vegetarian; the only meat she eats are kosher hot dogs from Trader Joe’s, Oscar Meyer baloney, my pulled pork, the rare fish stick, and an occasional strip of bacon.
+(Bean is almost vegetarian; the only meat she eats are kosher hot dogs from Trader Joe’s, Oscar Meyer baloney, my pulled pork, the rare fish stick, and an occasional strip of bacon.
 She refuses milk still but will once in awhile eat cheese or yogurt.)

 Anyhow, once the chicken was roasted I was ravenous to eat it.
 What I wanted and enjoyed the most was the crispy seasoned skin.
 I ate the meat and it was tasty, but I was satisfied with one portion.
 The next day I used the meat to add to dinner salads, and while it tasted all right it seemed superfluous.
 I ate a chicken sandwich today, and again it was all right, but not the tasty concoction I used to salivate over.
 Now I’m cooking the carcass for soup, but it smells odd to me in the house.
 It smells like… flesh cooking.
 It smells slightly revolting.
 Hmmm.